practicalli/blog-cryogen/content/md/posts/a-deeper-understanding-of-clojure-cli-tools.md

 ```

 ## Extra dependencies

 ## Over-ride

 Use different versions of dependencies in your project that is set globally.
-One example is if you are activly building a project, you may want to include the latest commit on a feature branch.
+One example is if you are actively building a project, you may want to include the latest commit on a feature branch.
 Or you may be using a third party library and want to test out a new beta version.
 Or perhaps you are releasing a library and want to test it with earlier versions of Clojure, for example.

 ### Example